Editor's note: This blog post was updated in October 2025 to introduce a new funding opportunity.

 Always focused on the intersection of public health and social justice, I moved from student to advisor, faculty, committee participant, and administrator working in academia.
 I enjoyed teaching, cultivating relationships to help students set the stage for their success, and participating in an intellectually critical environment to advance health and wellbeing for all.
 But I also felt, firsthand, the barriers that impede many faculty of color.
-We need better policies to ensure equity, but we also need better practices.

 Initially, I had little awareness that these additional responsibilities were wearing me down, making me feel ineffective and, often, directly conflicting with my personal life.
 I struggled with knowing how and when to say “no” when there were so few who shared my experience.
-Over time, I realized that I lacked the support system I needed to overcome the challenges of underrepresented early career faculty.
+Over time, I realized that I lacked the support system I needed to overcome the challenges of underrepresented early-career faculty.
 And I wasn’t alone.

-By directly acknowledging and addressing these barriers together we can create more durable, more accurate, and more actionable evidence.
 Diversifying who does research paints a more complete picture of health disparities and potential solutions.
-It also incorporates the historical and cultural contexts essential to advancing health and racial equity and enriches the information and data decisionmakers use to shape policies, programs, and practices.
+It also incorporates the historical and cultural contexts essential to advancing health and racial equity and enriches the information and data that decision makers use to shape policies, programs, and practices.

 What I have loved most about a career in public health is the ever-expanding centering of communities facing structural barriers, bias, or discrimination, and their authentic engagement in developing solutions.
 True equity in academia—and beyond—starts with fair and equitable admissions, but there is a lot more we can do to open up opportunities for prospective students, students, faculty, and beyond.